Sophisticated Investors: Harming Fintech Lending Platforms?

 The Regulatory Vision Behind The Loans

-Not all venture can be profitable and thereby such losses in the context can be registered a loss of capital.
-The lender should have the exercisable option of setting the loan off or enforcing claims against it extendable to a time-range to offset the capital loss against in wider and smaller frame.
+Not all ventures can be profitable and thereby such losses in the context can be registered as a loss of capital.
+The lender should have the exercisable option of setting the loan off or enforcing claims against it extendable to a time range to offset the capital loss in a wider and smaller frame.

-Introducing rebates for such P2P firms can be delivered in form of small or medium scale enterprises and embedded within the statutory and the regulatory behaviour towards such sector through the annual budget, leading to more opportunities to increase profitability, lucrative nature of the business and thereby attracting more investment by the time.
+Introducing rebates for such P2P firms can be delivered in form of small or medium scale enterprises and embedded within the statutory and the regulatory behavior towards such sector through the annual budget, leading to more opportunities to increase profitability, lucrative nature of the business, and thereby attracting more investment by the time.

 Such temporary solaces should be exacerbated by permanent solutions exercisable through a shift in the regulatory and the statutory base dealing with P2P, such efforts can be encouraged by removing the barriers and linking the channels of cash such as the Mudra Bank, to fund such technological venture in a position directly against the equity of the firm involved through modern or mezzanine financing.